ClaRaBo/GalaxyTidyData/README.md

 To run the analysis you have to follow several steps as this repository has no data.

 1. Clone the Repo https://github.com/ClaRaBo/GalaxyTidyData to get the file run_analysis.R.
+When you have the folder on your own PC follow step 2.

 2. Download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip